 Think of all those dystopian sci-fi movies where the plot revolves around robots and their sense of ethics.
 The outcome is usually not all that good for humans.
-But if we forget fears of killer robots for a while, we realize that mechanical and virtual robots have already taken over our lives and improved our processes tremendously – especially when we have used them to replace human judgement with computations.
+But if we forget the fear of killer robots for a while, we realise that mechanical and virtual robots have already taken over our lives and improved our processes tremendously – especially when we have used them to replace human judgement with computations.

 Think about it – sales reps face a daily struggle to get in touch with prospective customers and chase down sales leads.
 They take customers out for a fancy meal every year in hope of increasing sales.
 People in telesales deliver the same pitch a hundred times a day.
 What if we could boost the efficiency and effectiveness of sales with a bit of automation?

 This does not mean that sales people need to be replaced by cybernetic organisms that relentlessly chase down sales prospects (picture an army of Terminators looking for Sarah Connors).
 Sales automation should instead be about leveraging customer data, making sales more efficient and creating more insight about sales than ever before.
 So instead of metal monsters, we are looking for sales robots that are efficient, scalable and can help sales people to always close the deal.
 But how long will we have to wait before the sales robots take over?